 15. Parque Lage

-How about spending a relaxing afternoon under the “Christ’s armpit”?
+Since I wanted to finish my tour of popular tourist attractions in Rio de Janeiro in style, I chose to spend a relaxing afternoon under the “Christ’s armpit”?
 This is what the locals call Parque Lage due to its location right under the right arm of the statue of Christ the Redeemer.

 The refreshing air that comes from the Tijuca forest provides a super tranquil environment and makes these beautiful gardens a perfect place for a picnic.

 Inside, there is a beautiful on-site mansion, a cafe, and also an art school.
-In addition, it a very nice place to relax and enjoy this oasis of tranquility and nature.
+In addition, it is a very nice place to relax and enjoy this oasis of tranquility and nature.
 It is certainly a tourist spot in Rio de Janeiro that is worth a visit.